Our16bitwars/Hi/README.md

 Im mostly with hika or rae .

-♥Special friend mentions♡ ｡ﾟ•┈୨♡୧┈• ｡ﾟ
+♥Special friend mentions♡ ｡ﾟ•┈୨♡୧┈• ｡ﾟ💌

 -✧ Rosalina.
 She's like family to me, always being there for me and supporting me.
 She's truly someone special to me and i'm so glad we are bffs.
-I love you sis<3 /p
+I love you sis<3 ꨄ

 -✧ Rae.
 He's like my other family too, even after a certain incident we had(11.10) we are healing together and rebuilding our friendship.
 He's always here for me even when he's struggling too.
-Thank you so much for being my friend.
+Thank you so much for being my friend.❥

 -✧ Hika.
 He's feel like my twin, i love him and everything about him.
-Not much needed to say.
+Not much needed to say.♡

 -✧ Mafu & Izzy.
-They're both someone really special to me, they always make me laugh even when i'm sad. love you two.
+They're both someone really special to me, they always make me laugh even when i'm sad. love you two.☆

 -✧ Toya/Madpock.
 They feel like an real mom to me.
-I'm genualy so glad ive meet xem.
+I'm genualy so glad ive meet xem.★

  I'm sorry if you weren't mentioned.
 I love my other friends too.